nolemretaWxd/nolemretaWxd/README.md

  - Discord: nolemretaW
  - Email: contact@nolemretaw.pl

 I primarly write code using C#.
 But I also somewhat know PHP, Python, and Node.js.
-Currently learning Rust.

 Might learn some low level language like C or C++ in the future.
 Or assembly for a simple CPU like MOS Technology 6502